-It is, however, a good idea to define acceptable usage of your online space – otherwise, users will define it for you.
-So, here are 3 reasons your online marketplace needs a Terms of Service is a good idea for your business:
+A Terms of Service allows your business to define acceptable usage of your online space – and to ensure users don't define it for you.
+In addition, here are 3 reasons a Terms of Service is a good idea for your business:

 - To limit liability